New Patients (909) 277-6919

 For patients with advanced stages of gum disease, known as periodontitis, you may see our in-house periodontist.
 Our periodontist has specialized training in the prevention, diagnosis, and treatment of gum disease.

-Treating Gum Disease to Restore Your Oral Health
+Gum Disease Treatment in Claremont, CA to Restore Your Oral Health

 Claremont Dental Institute provides a full range of periodontal therapies for all stages of gum disease.
 We perform all procedures in-house and manage all phases of the treatment plan.

 We provide precise, effective, and less invasive options for restoring health to your gums and smile.
 Our state-of-the-art dental technology and laser therapy helps you get fast relief.
-The following are the periodontal therapy treatments that we offer in our Claremont dental office.
+Let us help get your mouth healthy again with periodontal therapy in Claremont, CA. The following are the treatments that we offer.

 Dental Cleanings